SCLBD/DeepfakeBench/README.md

   <img src="figures/archi.png" style="max-width:60%;">
 </div>

 Welcome to *DeepfakeBench*, the comprehensive benchmark for deepfake detection!
-With a focus on a modular architecture, our comprehensive platform offers a wide range of benefits, including extensibility, maintainability, fairness, and analytical capability.
-Whether you're an expert in the field or new to the world of deepfakes, DeepfakeBench is designed to captivate and empower you in the realm of deepfake detection.
+With a focus on modular architecture, our comprehensive platform offers a wide range of benefits, including extensibility, maintainability, fairness, and analytical capability.
+Whether you're an expert in the field or new to the world of deepfake, DeepfakeBench is designed to captivate and empower you in the realm of deepfake detection.

 <font size=5><center><b> Table of Contents </b> </center></font>